Picki Logo

 Property Price Trends in City of Newcastle

-The median house price across City of Newcastle currently sits at approximately $1.2M (based on 2016 rolling data), reflecting moderate price movement relative to broader state trends.
+The median house price across City of Newcastle currently sits at approximately $1.2M (based on 2016 rolling data), reflecting upward price movement relative to broader state trends.
 This figure represents the midpoint of all suburb-level median prices within the LGA and can be influenced by the mix of transactions in any given period.

 Among the suburbs showing the strongest recent price momentum are New Lambton and Mayfield (Newcastle - NSW).
 Positive delta values in these areas suggest sustained buyer demand, though investors should assess whether the growth is driven by genuine fundamentals or short-term factors.

-The substantial price spread across City of Newcastle — more than $1.2M between the most and least expensive suburbs — means that entry-level investors and high-end buyers are effectively operating in different markets within the same council boundary.
+The substantial price spread across City of Newcastle — more than $1.3M between the most and least expensive suburbs — means that entry-level investors and high-end buyers are effectively operating in different markets within the same council boundary.
 This dispersion creates opportunities for strategic positioning.

 What Drives Property Demand in City of Newcastle